JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 The New UI uses _outlined_ icons for tool windows that have a size of 20x20 pixels and 16x16 pixels in [compact mode](https://www.jetbrains.com/help/idea/new-ui.html#compact-mode).
-Plugin developers who want to provide all necessary variants of their tool window icons use the following naming scheme, where the first two files are icons with a size of 16x16 pixel.
+Plugin developers who want to provide all necessary variants of their tool window icons use the following naming scheme, where the first two files are icons with a size of 16x16 pixels.

 ```shell
 iconToolWindow.svg